empyrean-sama/calculator-app/readme.md

 ## Live Site - https://calculator-sriveer.netlify.app/

 ### Features
-- Fully Responsive Web App
+- Fully Responsive Web App.
+- Can choose one of the three provided themes or create a new one by overriding the _themes.scss file found inside.
-- Remembers the chosen theme for the next time when this site is opened
+- Remembers which chosen theme to show for the next time when this site is opened.
-- No Fancy Frameworks,everything written using pure browser API's for easy portability
+- No Fancy Frameworks,everything written using pure browser API's for easy portability.

 Design Inspiration from FrontEndMentor.com